offish/tf2-express/README.md

 Simply open the GUI and add "Random Craft Hat" to the pricelist.
 Set the buy and sell price to whatever you want.
 This item cannot get automatic price updates.

 ### 3rd Party Inventory Providers
-Avoid Steam's inventory rate-limits by using a third party provider like SteamApis, Steam.supply or your own.
+Avoid Steam's inventory rate-limits by using a third party provider like SteamApis, Steam.Supply or your own.

+### 3rd Party Deals
+"Deals" in this context are data which is emitted by third party using a TCP socket.
+This data will be acted on, such as sending an offer using the included trade URL and price.
+They are named "deals" as I've been using it for arbitrage purposes.

 ## Testing
 ```bash